grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 Well, *Curseborne* is set in something I'm calling the "Cursed World," but which doesn't actually have a name in the book.
 It's their equivalent of the World of Darkness: the world is literally cursed, crawling with curses.
 Everyone experiences a constant stream of them, creating a permanent, dismal atmosphere, but the Accursed are more cursed.

 ### 3. A secret society

+> [!Note]
+>
+> It is worth noting that the *Curseborne* core book only covers the lower power tier of play.
+The forthcoming *Covenants* source book will cover higher tiers of play and delve into the conspiracies of the world of *Curseborne.*

 [Wainscot Society - TV Tropes](https://tvtropes.org/pmwiki/pmwiki.php/Main/WainscotSociety)